 However, what truly sets the St. John’s University chapter apart from all other chapters in the nation is the Rho Chi Post.
 The Rho Chi Post is a monthly, electronic, student-operated, faculty-approved newsletter.
 The Rho Chi Post boasts 4 volumes, over 40 published issues, and more than 350 unique articles to date, with an editorial team of at least 20 student editors and writers, ranging from second to final-year student pharmacists.
 Every semester, we hold a Rho Chi Post informational meeting in an effort to recruit more pharmacy students to submit to the publication.
 In addition, this semester, we held three writing workshops in an effort to help familiarize the students with the nuances and skills necessary to effective medical writing.
 The Rho Chi Post is distributed by the St. John’s University College of Pharmacy and Health Sciences to more than 1,500 students and faculty members.
 It is also sent via monthly electronic mailing lists (e.g., Google Groups, PSSNY), and it continues to extend readership far beyond campus.
 We are also making a concerted effort to include more faculty editors into our publication.
 We are hoping that by including additional faculty editors, we will get more perspectives on the articles that will be published.
 We hope to continue to improve our visibility and readership of the Post in the future.
 In conclusion, for its expanded outreach and ever increasing contribution to the mission of Rho Chi, we believe that the Beta Delta Chapter is deserving of the Most Improved Chapter Award.

-Addendum 1
+Activities (Addendum 1):

 Rho Chi Beta Delta Chapter, St. John’s University, Activities Table